-For “cellular wireless” (the kind used in smartphones), the most common option is to fax over the cellular network through an online fax service.
+For “cellular wireless” (the kind used in smartphones), the most common option is to fax over the mobile network through an online fax service.

-For “WiFi wireless” (from the computer) (the kind used to connect a laptop or smartphone to a local internet connection), an online fax service can be used, or there are other options for faxing through a connected fax machine.
+For “WiFi wireless” (from the computer) (the kind used to connect a laptop or smartphone to a local internet connection), an online fax service is often, or there are other options for faxing through a connected fax machine.

-For “WiFi wireless” (from the fax machine), there are a number of fax machines and multifunction printers with WiFi fax capability.
+For “WiFi wireless” (from the fax machine), there are many fax machines and multifunction printers with WiFi fax capability.

-Finally, for a “fax machine that has a wireless (cellular) connection”, there are a few models available.
+Finally, for a “fax machine that has a wireless (cellular) connection,” there are very few models available.

 On this page